wp-plugins/fancy-latest-post-widget/readme.txt

 <img src="http://i.imgur.com/nIZFVeW.png"></img><br>

 == Changelog ==
+version 1.2.6: Added a custom CSS area, removed the Aligment dropdown and added a smart screen width detector to display 1, 2 or 4 post per row depending of the space available<br>

 version 1.2.5: Added the option to select CSS color for title, content, and Read More Button.<br>

 version 1.2.0: Did small Adjustment to the readme and JS files.<br>

 version 1.0: First Version of the plugin.<br>